White Cliffs of Dover Visitor Guide

 Fan Bay Deep Shelter

-This is the hidden gem of the area.
+This is the best-kept secret of the area.
 A network of WWII tunnels dug into the cliff to house soldiers manning the gun battery above.
 The tunnels were sealed after the war and forgotten until 2014, when volunteers cleared them out.
 Guided tours take you underground to see this preserved time capsule – canteen, ammunition stores, and graffiti left by bored soldiers.
 Book ahead, especially in summer; tours sell out.

 Dover Castle